Ancient Olympic Games: Early history

+In the first 200 years of the games' existence, they only had regional religious importance.
+Only Greeks in proximity to Olympia competed in these early games.
+This is evidenced by the dominance of Peloponnesian athletes in the victors' roles.
 Over time, the Olympic Games gained increasing recognition and became part of the Panhellenic Games, four separate games held at two- or four-year intervals, but arranged so that there was at least one set of games every year.
-The other Panhellenic Games were the Pythian, Nemean, and Isthmian Games, though the Olympic Games were considered the most prestigious.
+The other Panhellenic Games were the Pythian, Nemean, and Isthmian Games, though the Olympic Games, being the oldest among the rest, were considered the most prestigious.
+The Olympic games were held to be one of the two central rituals in ancient Greece, the other being the much older religious festival, the Eleusinian Mysteries.

+Participation in the Olympic Games was reserved for freeborn Greek men, although there were also Greek women who were victorious as chariot owners.
+Authorities differ as to whether females were allowed to attend the competitions.
+Some say all females were excluded from the sacred precinct where the games took place, while others cite Pausanias who indicated that parthenoi (maidens) could view the competitions, but not gynaikes (married women), who had to remain on the south side of the river Alpheios.
+The evidence regarding the attendance of women in the Olympics is inconclusive.
+Nevertheless, there is no specific evidence suggesting that women were excluded from attending the other Panhellenic or Panathenaic contests.

 Imperial period

 Roman conquest of Greece

 After the Roman conquest of Greece the Olympics continued but the event declined in popularity throughout the pre-Augustan era.
 During this period, Romans largely concentrated on domestic problems, and paid less attention to their provinces.
 The fact that all equestrian victors were from the immediate locality and that there is a "paucity of victor statues in the Altis" from this period suggests the games were somewhat neglected.

 In 86 BC the Roman general Sulla robbed Olympia and other Greek treasuries to finance a war.
 He was the only Roman to commit violence against Olympia.
-Sulla hosted the games in 80 BC as a celebration of his victories over Mithridates.
+Sulla hosted the games in 80 BC (the 175th Olympiad) as a celebration of his victories over Mithridates.
 Supposedly the only contest held was the stadion race because all the athletes had been called to Rome.